 - Mould spores

 - A surface with sufficient food source to maintain life

 - A source of moisture

 To prevent moisture build-up from inside the home you need to have a balance between adequate heating and ventilation.
-The interior temperature should ideally be maintained between about 18 to 22 degrees for comfort.
+See the 'Mould, Dampness & Ventilation' section of this guide for more information (page 21).